MisterCreator74/OpenTX-Hydraulic-imitation/README.md

 # OpenTX-Hydraulic-immitation

+### What is this script for?
+It is used to immitate Hydraulics with an Servo motor on Opentx without additional hardware.
+Therefore it basicly turns your joystick input into an slider.
+When you move the joystick the output value in- or decreases, but when the joystick is in center position it keeps the current value.

 ### How to install?
 1. download the hydr.lua
 2. turn your OpenTX radio on and connect it to your PC